rdyar/rdyar.github.io/_posts/2016-03-25-gulpfile-for-jekyll-browser-sync.md

 Line 30 below is subject to some confusion.
 The watch function is the meat of the Gulpfile - if you don't get this right you can get all kinds of weirdness - like the site not regenerating, or an endless loop of regeneration.
 Originally in this function I was specifying every folder to watch.
 So I was putting every sub folder in a list there, and if I added something new I had to remember to add it to the list.
 Then on SO I answered a question and the OP was using a wildcard that I was unaware of:
 `**/*.*`
 which is basically everything.
-He was using that but it was including the _site folder, which really needs to be excluded, which can be done with:
+He was using that but it was including the _site folder, which really needs to be excluded, and can be done with:
 `!_site/**/*`

 This works great, I then also exclude any other folders that are not part of the site.